f13end/NSABlocklist/README.md

 * [IBM](https://cryptome.org/2015/08/ibm-stop-tor.pdf)

-### VPN providers which aren't secure, logging or selling your data to 3rd parties
+### VPN providers which aren't secure, logging or selling your data to 3rd-parties

 **Known to be compromised or spying**